wso2/docs-ei/en/micro-integrator/docs/references/connectors/file-connector/file-connector-example.md

 You should get the following text returned.

 `
-This is a test file
+This is a test file.
 `

+## What's Next

+* You can deploy and run your project on [Docker](../../../setup/installation/run_in_docker.md) or [Kubernetes](../../../setup/installation/run_in_kubernetes.md).
+* To customize this example for your own scenario, see [File Connector Configuration](../file-connector-config.md) documentation for all operation details of the connector.